 It’s helpful to attend workshops that give information about what types of colleges might be good for you or guide you in choosing a major.

-You’ll need these to turn in for your college and/or scholarship applications.
+Ask your favorite teachers for references so you can turn in the letters for your college and/or scholarship applications.

 5. Enjoy Thanksgiving!